 Use of natural elements for modern learning spaces

 At MAP Architects, we continuously build on our design innovation techniques to achieve creative excellence tailored to every context with evidence-based design across typologies.
 MAP Architects supports sustainable growth through Innovation in Design & Construction Techniques, and Sustainability, integrated with LEED, GRIHA and local compliance.
-More importantly, our collaborative process develops cutting-edge solutions for design, coordination & delivery of projects with stakeholder engagement from start to finish.
-Speed and scale are achieved, and our 100+ projects, completed with faster delivery and measurable outcomes, continue to guide and motivate us.
+More importantly, our collaborative process develops cutting-Edge solutions for design, coordination & delivery of project with stakeholder engagement from start to finish.
+Speed and scale is thus achieved, and our 100+ projects completed with faster delivery and measurable outcomes continue to guide and motivate us.

 As we wrap up this exploration, here’s a quick overview to help you dive deeper into what MAP offers.

-At MAP, we are committed to following, promoting, and implementing sustainability practices that are, in principle, relevant to local needs while meeting global standards.
-We are committed to conducting our business in the most sustainable way possible and to satisfying our clients’ needs.
-We endeavour to adapt the concept of Net Zero Development into our designs by minimising total energy use, first through conservation and efficiency, and then through renewable energy to power the infrastructure.
+At MAP, we are committed to follow, promote and implement sustainability practices relevant to the local needs in principle with global standards.
+We are committed to do our business and satisfy our clients’ needs in the most sustainable manner.
+Our endeavor is to adapt the concept of Net Zero Development within our designs by minimizing total energy use, first through conservation and efficiency and then by using renewable energy to power the infrastructure.
 We design buildings to be constructed using sustainable materials, materials that can be used without any adverse effect on the environment, and which are produced locally, reducing the need to travel.
-The designs evaluate all environmental, social, and economic negative impacts and benefits in decision-making processes to support more sustainable products throughout their life cycle.
+The designs evaluate all environmental, social and economic negative impacts and benefits in decision-making processes towards more sustainable products throughout their life cycle.

 Reference: